 Auto insurance provides coverage for medical costs, lost wages and property damage following a car accident, but what happens when the driver who causes a car accident is underinsured?

-The Boston underinsured motorist accident attorneys at the Law Offices of Jeffrey S. Glassman understand the challenges of dealing with motor vehicle accidents involving underinsured drivers.
+The Boston underinsured motorist accident attorneys at the Jeffrey Glassman Injury Lawyers understand the challenges of dealing with motor vehicle accidents involving underinsured drivers.
 Whether you have been in a car accident, truck accident, bicycle accident, motorcycle accident, pedestrian accident or any other type of motor vehicle accident, it’s critical, for you as a car accident victim, to hire experienced and aggressive legal representation in Massachusetts, or elsewhere.

 If you have been seriously injured in a car accident, it is possible the at-fault driver will not have adequate insurance to compensate you for your damages.
 When you take into consideration the high cost of today’s medical care, including ambulance fees, emergency room visits, hospital stays and diagnostic tests and treatments, it’s not hard to imagine an at-fault driver’s insurance policy being insufficient to compensate a car crash victim in full for damages sustained in a car crash.

 A failure to act in a swift and timely manner can prevent a car accident victim from collecting damages for lost wages, current and future medical bills, pain and suffering and other damages related to the accident.What Auto Insurance Coverage is Required in Massachusetts?

 Car insurance requirements vary state by state.
 Massachusetts requires drivers to have the following minimum car insurance coverage for the operation of a motor vehicle: